-By Olivia Lohan.
-Last Updated 10th May 2021.
+By Joanne Jeffries.
+Last Updated 26th October 2021.
 Welcome to our guide on tinnitus injury accident claims.
 A lot of people experience tinnitus at some point in their lives.
 Listening to loud music at a concert or in a club on a night out, for example, can often result in a high pitched or buzzing noise in the ears afterwards.
 This is known as tinnitus but is usually only temporary only lasting for a short period of time, and hearing returns to normal 24-36 hours after exposure to loud noise.

 However, when someone is exposed to loud noises frequently over time, such as at work in a persistently noisy environment, this can lead to permanent hearing damage resulting in persistent tinnitus symptoms.

 If you are suffering from tinnitus and the reason for it occurring is not your fault, you may be eligible to make a No Win No Fee tinnitus claim against a negligent third party.
 Compensation for tinnitus may be sought from those responsible for causing your hearing problem, such as your employer if liability can be proved for tinnitus accident at work claims.
 Alternatively, you could claim tinnitus after a car accident compensation or even tinnitus after a head injury from a fall on a wet floor that wasn’t your fault.

 Select a Section